jhpyle/docassemble/_docs/functions.md

 ## <a name="states_list"></a><a name="state_name"></a>states_list() and state_name()

-The `states_list()` function returns a list of dictionaries, where each dictionary contains a single key-value pair mapping a state abbreviation to the name of a state.
+The `states_list()` function returns a dictionary that maps state abbreviations to state names.
 This function is primarily useful when asking a user to specify his or her state.

 The function takes an optional keyword argument `country`, which is expected to be a country abbreviation ([ISO 3166-1 alpha-2], e.g.,